rwxrob/dot/README.md

 changing.
 [Pilfer](https://duck.com/lite?q=Pilfer) at your own risk.
 (But *do* pilfer.
 I don't mind.)

+And yes, for my own dotfiles I feel no shame committing to main.
+Thank for you (not) asking.

 I'm a fan of keeping things as portable and testable, as possible (without sacrificing ultimate power and time when on workstation).
 Therefore, I use a `bashrc.d` approach (my own thing, not something done